This page was last reviewed and updated on November 27th, 2018

 Most web development projects these days use frameworks.
 Frameworks are packages of code that provide various functionalities out of the box so that developers devote their time to meeting project requirements and deadlines instead of dealing with re-writing low level functions.

-For Angular JS in particular, an open source framework powered by Google, the documentation that they provide is very well written and going through it while fiddling with the code should be enough to get you on the right path.
+For Angular in particular, an open source framework powered by Google, the documentation that they provide is very well written and going through it while fiddling with the code should be enough to get you on the right path.

 When it comes to NodeJS driven frameworks for the back-end the first stop is always Express.
 It's easy to learn because it's built to nicely follow HTTP routes and assign code to handle those routes.
 It has lots of utility methods that will make your life easier when your code will become larger.
 You can get going with Express here.